We may earn money or products from the companies mentioned in this post.

 The hiking trails near me with waterfalls are located in national parks around the country so some of the falls should be near you.
 We have a fantastic hiking resource with our national parks system.

-You want to consider a park’s pass.
+You want to consider a national park’s pass.
 The pass gives you an affordable option for visiting our parks.
 Read this for a complete guide to the America Is Beautiful Pass.

 For reliable, detailed hiking information, use AllTrails.
 There is a free version.
-Still, the paid version is very affordable and offers more helpful information about trails you want to hike.
+Still, the paid version is affordable and offers more helpful information about trails you want to hike.

 The Blue Ridge Parkway Waterfall Trails – North Carolina